SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 This placeholder is replaced with the actual value of ``multiplier`` when the string interpolation is evaluated to create an actual string.

-The value of ``multiplier`` is also used as part of a larger expression later in the string.
+The value of ``multiplier`` is also part of a larger expression later in the string.
 This expression calculates the value of ``Double(multiplier) * 2.5``
 and inserts the result (``7.5``) into the string.
 In this case, the expression is written as ``\(Double(multiplier) * 2.5)``